Odo: Depth-Guided Diffusion for Identity-Preserving Body Reshaping: Experiments

+We train \modelname~on our training set with all SMPL depth maps precomputed to minimize memory usage and enhance training efficiency.
+Training is conducted on a single NVIDIA A100 GPU (80GB VRAM) for 60 epochs using mixed precision to improve memory efficiency and training speed.
+Images are resized to 768$\times$1024.
+We use the Adam optimizer~\cite{kingma2014adam} with learning rate $1 \times 10^{-5}$, $\beta_1 = 0.9$, $\beta_2 = 0.999$, weight decay $1 \times 10^{-2}$, and $\epsilon = 1 \times 10^{-4}$.
 For initialization, the ReshapeNet uses pre-trained SDXL UNet weights and is fine-tuned jointly with the IP-Adapter (initialized from its pre-trained checkpoint).
 The ReferenceNet is initialized with SDXL weights and kept frozen during training.
 The ControlNet uses pre-trained depth ControlNet weights~\cite{xinsir2023controlnetdepth} and also remains frozen throughout training.
+Our model requires approximately 23GB GPU memory and 18 seconds for single-image inference.